 Further information about the application and registration process, and the forms that your supervisor and employer will need to complete, can be found in the Application guide for diagnostic medical sonography.

 In the coming months, there will be for more opportunities to provide feedback and participate in consultations.
-We will inform you about these opportunities through our website, our newsletters Insights and DMS Updates, and our Facebook and Twitter accounts.
+We will inform you about these opportunities through our website, our newsletter Insights, and our Facebook and Twitter accounts.

 Council will discuss the regulation of diagnostic medical sonographers at each of its future meetings and will review evidence and feedback from consultations.
 You can read CMRTO Council agendas on the Council page of our website.